garbagetown/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

 .. note:: **Reason for occurrence of org.springframework.transaction.UnexpectedRollbackException**

-  When propagation method of transaction is set to "REQUIRED", though there is only one physical transaction, internal transaction boundary is provided in Spring Framework.
+  When propagation method of transaction is set to "REQUIRED", though there is only one physical transaction, internally Spring Framework creates transaction boundaries.
-  In case of above example, when a method of SharedService is called, a new TransactionInterceptor instance is started which internally provides transaction control boundary at SharedService level.
+  In case of above example, when a method of SharedService is called, a TransactionInterceptor is started which internally provides transaction control boundary at SharedService level.
-  Therefore, when exception which is set for target for rollback occurs in \ ``SharedService``\ method, status of transaction is set to rollback (rollback-only) by \ ``TransactionInterceptor``\.
+  Therefore, when an exception (which is set as target of rollback) occurs in \ ``SharedService``\ method, status of transaction is set to rollback (rollback-only) by \ ``TransactionInterceptor``\.
   This transaction now cannot be committed.
   Going further, if the Service method tries to commit this transaction due to conflicting settings of rollback target exception between Service method and SharedShared method,
   \ ``UnexpectedRollbackException``\ is generated by Spring Framework notifying that there is inconsistency in transaction control settings.
 When UnexpectedRollbackException is generated, it should be checked that there is no inconsistency in rollbackFor and noRollbackFor settings.